Citation, DOI, disclosures and article data

-Treatment of acquired syphilis is with intravenous penicillin-based antibiotics such as benzathine penicillin G 1,2.
-For patients allergic to penicillin, doxycycline may be used instead 1,2.
+Treatment of acquired syphilis is with intravenous penicillin-based antibiotics such as benzathine penicillin G (benzylpenicillin) 1,2.
+For patients allergic to penicillin, doxycycline (not recommended if there is neurosyphilis) or ceftriaxone may be used 1,2,20.
 A potential complication of therapy is the Jarisch-Herxheimer reaction, which is due to release of endotoxin-like substances from dying bacterial cells, and resembles sepsis and lasts for up to 24 hours 18.
 Management should also be initiated for HIV if concomitantly present 1,2.
 Prognosis is generally good unless there are established non-reversible changes associated with tertiary syphilis 1,2.

-Treatment of congenital syphilis is also with bezathine penicillin G 19.
+Treatment of congenital syphilis is also with benzathine penicillin G (benzylpenicillin) 19.
 Prompt treatment of early congenital syphilis prevents some, but not all, of the late manifestations of congenital syphilis 19.

 - 1. French P. Syphilis.
 BMJ (Clinical research ed.).
 334 (7585): 143-7. doi:10.1136/bmj.39085.518148.BE - Pubmed